 Culture – in the physical and digital places where we work, live, learn and play – impacts our health.
-Creative Placehealing is an evolutionary approach to population health research and development, that centers innovation, on creativity and culture.
+Creative Placehealing combines public health and cultural entrepreneurship to move systems from diversity to inclusion.
+Further.
+Faster.

 Who are the partners in CCP?

 The University of Louisville School of Public Health & Information Sciences leads the collaboration in partnership with IDEAS xLab and a coalition of private sector businesses, government agencies, research universities, philanthropic foundations, creative industries, and healthcare providers.
 CCP’s Director is Theo Edmonds, JD,MHA,MFA, Assistant Professor in the department of Health Management & Systems Sciences.
 To request a meeting with us to explore how your business or organization can join the partner network, click here.

 Culture-bearers, artists, creatives and creative industry companies, when backed by science, can:

 Expand opportunities for health innovation and entrepreneurship;

 Build new corporate social responsibility partnerships between health organizations and private sector business seeking to maximize their community impact and shareholder value; and,